 All in all, it is straightforward to edit saved passwords on Edge.
 You need to go through different settings.

 However, for better usability and security, I recommend using a good password manager, like LastPass or Bitwarden.

 For storing all your passwords offline, you can use a free and open-source password manager called KeePass.
 Though it is an entirely offline password manager, you can sync it using cloud services like OneDrive, Dropbox, Google Drive, etc. There are also third-party extensions and mobile apps for you to access saved passwords on other devices.

 If you don’t want to go through all that, then try Lasspass or Enpass.
 Both services are free to some extent and support automatic syncing between all your devices.

-Did you know that Groove has built-in equalizer feature buried within its settings?
-Here's how to use the equalizer in Groove music.
+Did you know that Groove has a built-in equalizer feature buried within its settings?
+Here’s how to use the equalizer in Groove music.